 Vince: ‘Because they’re chanting for you!’

 ‘Does it fucking matter who they’re cheering for?
 The seats are sold out!’

 Vince: ‘That’s going to screw with our marketing.’

 So that was the end of that.

 My job became getting the next bad guy ready for Hogan.
 If Hogan was in Los Angeles, I would be in San Fransisco getting beat by what would be in the next car Hogan versus this guy who just beat me.

 It was a lucrative job.
 I hated the job that I was never given the belt, but that was a lot of my fault because of my addictions.

-I often wonder how well it would have went had I not had problems.
+I often wonder how well it would have gone had I not had problems.
 Sometimes when you have problems, you learn a lot.
-I sure have learned that alcohol and drugs aren’t good for you and that it can hurt your career and it can hurt your family.
+I sure have learned that alcohol and drugs aren’t good for you and that it can hurt your career, and it can hurt your family.
 And that’s what I care about.”